mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 ---

 ## [Observability Analysis](@id ACSEObservabilityAnalysisManual)
-To initiate the power system with measurements at specific locations, follow the provided example code:
+To initiate the power system with measurements at specific locations, follow the provided example:
 ```@example ACSEObservabilityAnalysis
 using JuliaGrid # hide
 @default(unit) # hide